First Direct Search for Light Dark Matter Using the NEON Experiment at a Nuclear Reactor

 The resulting upper limits, shown in Fig.~\ref{fig:fig_4} (left), were compared with upper limits from a phenomenological study of the TEXONO experiment, assuming similar production and detection channels as in this analysis~\cite{Ge_2018}.
-Taking advantages of 1\,keV low energy analysis threshold compared to 3\,MeV of study for the TEXONO experiment, the NEON experiment significantly extended the mass range of the LDM search and greatly enhanced the exclusion limits.
+Taking advantages of 1\,keV low energy analysis threshold compared to 3000\,keV of study for the TEXONO experiment, the NEON experiment significantly extended the mass range of the LDM search and greatly enhanced the exclusion limits.
 Our exclusion limits were also compared with relic LDM searches by DAMIC-M~\cite{PhysRevLett.132.101006} and SENSEI~\cite{Barak_2020}.
+Even though $N_{\mathrm{eff}}$ bounds limit the dark matter-electron scattering cross-section for dark matter masses below 10 MeV~\cite{B_hm_2013}, we did not include it to compare with terrestrial results.
 Despite being highly model-dependent, the NEON experiment's limits explored an extremely low mass region not previously reached by other laboratory experiments.

-We also interpreted our limits in the $\varepsilon-m_{A'}$ parameter space, as shown in Fig.~\ref{fig:fig_4} (right).
+We also interpreted our limits in the $\varepsilon-m_{A'}$ parameter space assuming the \textit{invisible decay} of DP through the $\varepsilon$ extracted by cross-section of LDM scattering off an electron and the mass relationship between DP and LDM , as shown in Fig.~\ref{fig:fig_4} (right).
 This limit curve was compared with results from beam dump experiments~\cite{Batell_2014, andreev2023search} and the LSND experiment~\cite{PhysRevD.63.112001,PhysRevD.84.075020}, which consider the \textit{invisible decay} channel of DP, assuming $m_{A'}=3m_{\chi}$, consistent with this study.
-As demonstrated in the figure, reactor-based searches offer significant advantages for detecting low mass DP below 1\,MeV/c$^2$, a region inaccessible to accelerator-based experiments.
-A model-dependent comparison with TEXONO experimental data, considering the dark photon absorption process in the detector~\cite{PhysRevLett.119.081801, Danilov_2019}, shows that our limits provide significantly better constraints for DP masses below 1\,MeV.
-The limits set by NEON data rule out parameter space already excluded by cosmological or astrophysical bounds for DP masses below 1\,MeV~\cite{Jaeckel_2010,Redondo_2009,Hardy_2017}.
+As demonstrated in the figure, reactor-based searches offer significant advantages for detecting low mass DP below 1000\,keV/c$^2$, a region inaccessible to accelerator-based experiments.
+A model-dependent comparison with TEXONO experimental data, considering the dark photon absorption process in the detector~\cite{PhysRevLett.119.081801, Danilov_2019}, shows that our limits provide significantly better constraints for DP masses below 1000\,keV.
+The limits set by NEON data rule out parameter space already excluded by cosmological or astrophysical bounds for DP masses below 1000\,keV~\cite{Jaeckel_2010,Redondo_2009,Hardy_2017}.
 However, certain model-dependent environmental effects could potentially circumvent these limits.
 Importantly, this marks the first laboratory experiment to reach this parameter space, assuming the \textit{invisible decay} of DP.